Queensland Railways DL class

-The DL class was a class of diesel locomotive built by Queensland Railways, Robert Stephenson and Hawthorns and Walkers Limited for Queensland Railways between 1939 and 1961.
+The DL class is a class of diesel locomotives built by Queensland Railways, Robert Stephenson and Hawthorns and Walkers Limited for Queensland Railways between 1939 and 1961.

 History

 The DL class provided the first diesel locomotive in service in Queensland, DL 1 being built to provide a light weight (maximum 6 LT axle load) locomotive for the Mt Surprise – Forsayth section of the line from Mareeba, which since cyclonic rainfall in 1927 severely damaged the line, had only been able to support a rail motor hauling 1 or 2 goods wagons.
 DL1 was built by Queensland Railways in 1939, initially with C wheel arrangement but after rough riding during trials around Brisbane it was returned to the workshops and fitted with a pony wheel.

 DL2 was built by Robert Stephenson and Hawthorns in 1954 and the final two were built by Walkers Limited in 1961 and these locomotives were fitted with Multiple Unit capability with other members of the class.
 Similar equipment was fitted to DL1 and DL2 at Cairns in 1960.
 They were initially used exclusively west of Mt Surprise on the lightly trafficked line to Forsayth.
 When traffic on that line grew to the point where upgrading it to 10 LT axle load was justified in 1968, the DL class was replaced by the 1720 class.
 In 1974, DL2 returned to the Mt Surprise – Forsayth line temporarily due to flood damage.